 When you use your credit card to make a purchase in a foreign currency, the payment processor applies a currency exchange rate to convert the cost into Canadian dollars.
 On top of that, the bank charges a small percentage as a foreign transaction fee.

-Using a US dollar card, World Elite Mastercard (in some cases), or no foreign transaction fee credit card can help you save money around the world.
+Using a no foreign transaction fee credit card can help you save money around the world.
+If you're travelling to the US, you can also save with a US dollar card.

 Here, you'll find an overview of what currency exchange rates are, the fees involved, the best credit cards to help you avoid related fees and complications, and much more.